gerarddubard/webrust/README.md

 ## Abstract

 WebRust is a Rust framework designed to bridge the ergonomics of Python with the performance characteristics of Rust, while providing integrated web-based visualization capabilities.
 The framework addresses the fragmentation in contemporary data analysis workflows by offering a unified interface for data manipulation, visualization, and interactive application development.
-Version 1.5.0 introduces an optional SQL analytics layer and optimized compilation times.
+Version 1.6.0 introduces major SQL performance optimizations with zero-copy HTML escaping, intelligent batching strategies, and enhanced type formatting precision.

 ## Table of Contents